Bolton Wanderers F.C. Reserves and Academy

-Bolton Wanderers B team play their home games at the Eddie Davies Academy in Bolton.
+Bolton Wanderers under 21 team play their home games at the Eddie Davies Academy in Bolton.

-Notable graduates of the squad include former captain Kevin Nolan, Republic of Ireland international Joey O'Brien and eventual first team regulars such as Nicky Hunt, Ricardo Vaz-Te, Josh Vela, Zach Clough and Rob Holding.
+Notable graduates of the squad include former captain Kevin Nolan, Republic of Ireland international Joey O'Brien and eventual first team regulars such as Nicky Hunt, Ricardo Vaz-Te, Josh Vela, Zach Clough, and Rob Holding.

-Of the current squad, graduate Aaron Morley has featured most often at senior level since re-joining Bolton in 2022, whilst Luke Hutchinson, Sam Inwood, Conor Lewis, Sonny Sharples-Ahmed, Max Conway, David Abimbola, Daeshon Lawrence, Harrison Rice, Oliver Smith, Sean Hogan, Harley Irwin and Tobias Ritchie have also made appearances for the first team squad.
+Of the current squad, graduate Max Conway has featured most often at senior level, whilst Luke Hutchinson, Sam Inwood, Conor Lewis, Daeshon Lawrence, Harrison Rice, Harley Irwin, and Toby Ritchie have also made appearances for the first team squad.

 History

-Bolton first ever reserve team was set up in 1921.
+Bolton’s first ever reserve team was set up in 1921.

 They have won the Central League twice in 1955 and 1995.
 Their most recent success came in the FA Premier Reserve league in 2007.

 Previous years have seen the club compete in the Avon Insurance Premier League, FA Premier League North and Professional Development League 2.

 They also participated in the Manchester Senior Cup and Lancashire Senior Cup in previous years, winning their third Manchester Senior Cup as recently as 2015 and winning the Lancashire Senior Cup twelve times, the last occasion coming in 1990–91 season.

 In August 2016, the U21 side was renamed as the U23 side, after a consultation involving all 31 clubs in the Professional Development League 2, voted in favour of the new age parameters.

 Abolishment and Re-formation

 Due to Bolton dropping to Category Three in March 2020 Bolton had no Development Squad in the 2020–21 season.
 This was the first time since the reserves were created in 1921 that Bolton had not had a reserve team.

 After nearly a year without reserve team football, Bolton started setting up reserve friendlies in March 2021 so that their fringe players could get game time and plan to relaunch a reserve team for the 2021–2022 season.
 Bolton Reserves entered The Central League for the 2021–2022 season having previously been part of that competition between 1911 and 1999.
 They also took part in the Central League Cup.

 Starting with the 2022–2023 season, the reserves rebranded to "Bolton Wanderers B" and though they originally considered leaving the Central League to instead schedule friendlies against other B teams and U23 teams, they instead decided to stay in the League and also do said friendlies as extra matches.

+In the summer of 2026, Bolton reverted back to an under-21 format to replace the B team structure that had been in place for four years.